Macro-Deck-App/Macro-Deck/README.md

     };
   }

-  // Gets called when the user clicks on the "Configure" button in the package manager public void OpenConfigurator()
+  // Optional; Gets called when the user clicks on the "Configure" button in the package manager; If CanConfigure is not set to true, you don't need to add this public override void OpenConfigurator()
   {
     // Open your configuration form here
     using (var configurator = new Configurator()) {